BwithE/jack-attack/README.md

 2. Select Raspberry PI OS LITE 32bit

 3. Allow the RaspberryPi to associate to your personal network with internet access
+  - Recommend creating the username `jackattack` to make it easier for the scripts to work.
+If not, make sure to change username directories in the `setup.sh` before executing the script.

 4. After the SD card has been flashed; in bootfs; add the following to the end of cmdline.txt
     ```